bgorlick/lightning-rfc/bolts/02-wire-protocol.md

 Once shutdown is complete the final current commitment transactions will have no HTLCs, and fee negotiation begins.
-Each node chooses a fee and signs the close transaction the `script_pubkey` fields from the `close_celearing` messages and that fee, and sends the signature.
+Each node chooses a fee and signs the close transaction the `script_pubkey` fields from the `close_clearing` messages and that fee, and sends the signature.
 The process terminates when both agree on a fee, or one side fails the connection.